 Gimmelwald is a small peaceful village south of Murren, home to hundred people.
 It is one of the most preserved mountain farming villages in the Alps and the most idyllic among settlements in the Lauterbrunnen valley.

 Walking in Gimmelwald, all that you will have is a distraction from the anxieties in life.
-The sound of several waterfalls and the birds chirping, and sometimes the chimes of the cattle’s bell are the only things you would hear.
+The sound of several waterfalls, the birds chirping, and sometimes the chimes of the cattle’s bell are the only things you would hear.

 Complete the rural experience in Gimmelwald by tasting the local delicacies like the alpine cheese and alpine yogurt from the local cheese shack and Esther’s Guesthouse.
 These delights came fresh directly from local farms.
 Expect one of the bests!

 Most importantly, if you are the reflective kind of person or you just want to introspect, Gimmelwald is the place to be.
-With the view shown below and because fewer tourists visit Gimmelwald, you can definitely have the most productive retreat you might be looking for.
+With the view below and fewer tourists visiting Gimmelwald, you can definitely have the most productive retreat you might be looking for.

 It’s kinda hard to describe where exactly this viewpoint in Gimmelwald is.
 But you can always check in Google Maps the exact location using these coordinates: 46.544869082036165, 7.888511472303715.

-We’ve reached the southernmost village of the Lauterbrunnen valley so let’s try checking what’s on the north: Wengen.
+We’ve reached the southernmost village of the Lauterbrunnen valley so let’s try checking what’s in the north: Wengen.

 Lauterbrunnen’s Village of Wengen

-Wengen is a car-free village that has a population double of Murren and Gimmelwald combined.
-Perched on a natural balcony 400 meters above the valley’s entrance, Wengen always gets the impression of being the best vantage point in photographing the entire Lauterbrunnen valley.
+Wengen is a car-free village with a population double that of Murren and Gimmelwald combined.
+Perched on a natural balcony 400 meters above the valley’s entrance, Wengen always gets the impression of being the best vantage point for photographing the entire Lauterbrunnen valley.

-The beautiful view of Lauterbrunnen’s landscape seen from Wengen is complemented with the quaint alpine timber houses and chalets spread in the valley’s viewpoints.
-Wengen is also proud of its charming hotels that date the belle époque period.
+The beautiful view of Lauterbrunnen’s landscape seen from Wengen is complemented by the quaint alpine timber houses and chalets spread in the valley’s viewpoints.
+Wengen is also proud of its charming hotels from the belle époque period.

-During winter, Wengen becomes the gateway to some skiing paradise, with pistes 100 kilometers in length.
+Wengen becomes the gateway to some skiing paradise during winter, with pistes 100 kilometers in length.
 Then, in Summer, 500 kilometers of hiking trail becomes accessible to everyone from Wengen.
 These trails lead the visitors to the most epic views in the Jungfrau region, particularly Kleine Scheidegg.